 - Vary your rep ranges.
 I want you to know your 8RM, 10RM, 15RM, and 20RM just as well as you know our 1, 3, and 5RM.
 Think rep work doesn’t build strength?
 Go tell that to the Juggernaut guys who are currently laying waste to the powerlifting and strongman fields.

 - Along the lines of varying intensity and rep ranges, train sub-maximally for the majority of your lifting.
 The idea that you need to be at >90% to make progress is bullshit.

 - Don’t train to failure.
 Training to failure is training to fail.
 You’ll also significantly increase the amount of time you need to recover, which kind of throws a wrench in deadlifting frequently.

 Consider this your written permission to deadlift two, three, even four times per week if it continues to test well and you continue to make progress.
 Don’t let someone else’s bad idea be your limitation.
-Go get after it.
+Go and get after it.

 If you’re not sure how to get started, my deadlift tome Off The Floor gives you a comprehensive plan of how to deadlift frequently, including using your biofeedback, for maximal strength gains.
 This template is the exact template I used to skyrocket my deadlift from a measly 245 pounds to not one but three different 600+ pound deadlifts in 3 variations, including a world record.